-We look now at Western Australia, which is similar to Southeastern Africa in the potential sources of soil moisture sensitivity.
+We look now at Western Australia, which is similar to southeastern Africa in the potential sources of soil moisture sensitivity.
 Western Australia, which is largely desert, has a rain maximum around February coming from the Australian monsoon to the north, and more rain coming from the southwest in the following months.
-This region receives almost no rainfall between July and November (Figure 7).
+This region receives almost no rainfall between July and November (second panel of Fig. 7).
 It is in July and August, after the rainfall, that the near-surface temperature is sensitive to soil moisture.
 Since the rainfall between December and June is quite variable for a desert region, soil moisture memory is essential for a reasonable forecast in the dry months.
-Like Southeastern Africa, not only does the soil moisture sensitivity occur after the rainy season, but the soil moisture time-lag correlation also suggests soil moisture memory is important here, with both one and two month correlations over 0.9 (Figure 5).
-However, while there is an increase in anomaly correlation, there is a decrease in potential predictability with the interactive soil moisture ensemble.
+Like southeastern Africa, not only does the soil moisture sensitivity occur after the rainy season, but the soil moisture timelag correlation also suggests soil moisture memory is important here, with both 1 and 2-month correlations over 0.9 (Fig. 5).
+However, while there is an increase in anomaly correlation, there is a decrease in potential predictability with the interactive soil moisture ensemble (Fig. 4).

-Argentina (the Pampas region) is not as dry as Western Australia, but is still relatively dry with a seasonal cycle in precipitation (Figure 7).
-Like Southeastern Africa and Western Australia the sensitivity to soil moisture occurs after the wet season.
+Argentina (the Pampas region) is not as dry as Western Australia, but is still relatively dry and has a clear annual cycle in precipitation (Fig. 7).
+Like southeastern Africa and Western Australia the sensitivity to soil moisture occurs after the wet season.
 Also similar is the fairly high soil moisture time-lag correlation, suggesting again that soil moisture plays a key role in determining near-surface temperature after the rainy season.

 Another commonality between Western Australia and Argentina is that they are the two regions in this study that were found to significantly overestimate noise (or underestimate potential predictability).
-This result is based on a comparison between ensemble spread and the root-mean-square-error between the ensemble and observations.
-For these two regions the ensemble spread was close to 40% higher than the RMSE error.
+This result is based on a comparison between ensemble spread and the root-mean-square error between the ensemble and observations.
+For these two regions, the ensemble spread was close to 40% higher than the RMSE error.

-4.3 Indo-China (10N-24N, 96E-110E) in September/October, and Northern Brazil (10S-Eq, 75W-50W) in May/June
+c.
+Indo-China (10°-24°N, 96°-110°E) in September-October, and northern Brazil (10°S-0°, 75°-50°W) in May-June

-Another area where the difference in anomaly correlation points to soil moisture sensitivity is Indo-China in September and October (Figures 2 and 3), which is at the end of the monsoon season (third panel of Figure 7).
-This timing, with the sensitivity to soil moisture occurring after the peak in rainfall, is similar to the regions discussed in section 4.2.
+Another area where the difference in anomaly correlation points to soil moisture sensitivity is Indo-China in September and October (Figs. 2 and 3), which is at the end of the monsoon season (third panel of Fig. 7).
+This timing, with the sensitivity to soil moisture occurring after the peak in rainfall, is similar to the regions discussed in section 4b.
 Also like other regions, the model overestimates the rainfall here compared to observations, but correctly represents the seasonal cycle.
-There is little year-to-year variability in soil moisture here (Figure 6), and surprisingly little soil moisture time-lag correlation (Figure 5).
+There is little year-to-year variability in soil moisture here (Fig. 6), and surprisingly little soil moisture timelag correlation (Fig. 5).
 It is possible that soil moisture memory is important for the near-surface temperature anomaly correlation on shorter time scales, but that cannot be determined in this study.
 It is worthy to note that the anomaly correlation for the three ENSO years covered in this study is very high (almost 0.9) for the interactive soil moisture ensemble and low (about 0.2) for the climatological ensemble.
-It has been shown (Singhrattna et al 2005) that since 1980 the monsoon rainfall in Thailand is highly correlated to ENSO.
+It has been shown (Singhrattna et al. 2005) that since 1980 the monsoon rainfall in Thailand is highly correlated to ENSO.
 Since soil moisture is essential for predicting temperature during ENSO years, it is reasonable to suggest that soil moisture might also be key in predicting precipitation, although further study is necessary to determine this relationship.